-Walking down the aisle towards the man I get to grow old with – The joy of the ceremony – Popping home between photos and reception to have a sneaky cup of tea together – Speeches from our Dads and siblings – Celebrating with friends and family – The amazing Asian-inspired food.
+Walking down the aisle towards the man I get to grow old with, the joy of the ceremony, popping home between photos and reception to have a sneaky cup of tea together, speeches from our dads and siblings, celebrating with friends and family, the amazing Asian-inspired food.

 Any advice for brides-to-be?

-Don’t let planning the wedding steal from preparing to actually Be Married.
+Don’t let planning the wedding steal from preparing to actually Being Married.
 The ceremony is the most important thing that happens that day, the reception is purely a celebration of what happens when you make your vows.
-Remember that he also “only gets married once” and therefore really does get to have a say in decor, food, music, etc… so know which of your ideas are most important to you, and be prepared to compromise on the others.
-Find time during the day to spend even just 5 minutes together, just the two of you, to really absorb what is happening and to prevent it all from flying past without stopping to appreciate the moment. – Choose someone you trust to be MC.
+Remember that he also “only gets married once” and therefore really does get to have a say in decor, food, music, etc. So know which of your ideas are most important to you, and be prepared to compromise on the others.
+Find time during the day to spend even just five minutes together, just the two of you, to really absorb what is happening and to prevent it all from flying past without stopping to appreciate the moment.
+Choose someone you trust to be MC.
 Give them an allocated helper if need be!
 Provide them with all the necessary names, contact numbers and schedule of the day before hand, run through your idea of how everything is going to work with them and then leave the running of the reception in their hands.
 Sit back and ENJOY your wedding day.
 Don’t worry about what is supposed to happen next.

 Looking back, is there anything you would have done differently?

-Eat more of the amazing food!!
-Especially from the cake table…
+Eat more of the amazing food!
+Especially from the cake table …

 Did anything unexpected happen?